aarondwi/together/README.md

 ## Nice to have

-1. Support for generic, once golang supports it.
-(How to adapt combiner's semantic though?)
+1. Support for generic, once golang supports it
 2. Workerpool to have rate-limited, max new goroutine per second and global max, so not fire-and-forget goroutines only, but amortized to a number of works
 3. Cancellations for batch(?)
-4. Actually implementing adaptivity, but only after knowing how much adaptivity should be designed, what the algorithm gonna be, and for what case.
+4. Actually implementing adaptivity:

+    * Batch size hard limit is fixed.
+This is a hard requirement
+    * Number of worker from 1.
+Most of the time is enough, try climbing slowly.
+Latency is the metric
+    * Wait time can increase slowly, to cope with overload.
+But at this state, should worker only 1? -> reduce load
+    * shared tracking context for multiple engines? separate?

 5. Key-value based batch, as key-value use case is the most probable to be in need of high throughput
+6. `Combiner` possibly return internal channel directly, letting user manage `resolutionHelper` in a pipelined way
+7. Move Cluster and Combiner to config object (?)
+8. Add fuzzy test